-Professor of Theology and the History of Christianity; also in the College; Associate Faculty in the Department of History
+Professor of Theology and the History of Christianity; also in the College; Associate Faculty in the Department of History, Social Sciences Division

 MA (University of Amsterdam)

 PhD (University of Amsterdam)

 Willemien Otten studies the history of Christianity and Christian thought with a focus on the Western medieval and the early Christian intellectual tradition, including the continuity of Platonic themes.
 She has worked extensively on the Carolingian thinker Johannes Scottus Eriugena and on the twelfth century renaissance including Peter Abelard, and has developed a general interest in analyzing (early) medieval thought and theology as weaving biblical, ancient, and patristic influences into the open cultural outlook of medieval humanism.

-A Dutch native, Otten has serviced since 2009 on the Dutch National Task Force for Sustainable Humanities, whose aim is to strengthen the position of the humanities across the various Dutch universities.
+A Dutch native, Otten has served since 2009 on the Dutch National Task Force for Sustainable Humanities, whose aim is to strengthen the position of the humanities across the various Dutch universities.
 The work of the Task Force is expected to be completed in 2016.